tesselode/charm/readme.md

 Contributing
 ------------
 Charm is in very early development.
-Feel free to request features, point out bugs, and even make some pull requests!
+Feel free to ask questions, point out bugs, and even make some pull requests!
 If you use this library in a game, let me know how it goes.